Thursday 7 November 1940

 Professor Farquharson has found from studying scale models of the bridge that these winds can cause extreme oscillations in the bridge deck, vertical wave motions that cause the roadway to "bounce."
 Well, you learn something new every day, right?
 Farquharson's studies, however, have taken about eight months to complete and lasted into the high-wind autumn season that is most dangerous.

 The condition, which has given the bridge the nickname "Galloping Gertie," has been noticed by bridge workers and others even before the bridge was completed.
-Now, with all of their boxes checked - formal study completed, conference held to discuss the issue, higher officials notified and so forth - state engineers finally take steps to correct the issue.
-They understand the urgency and plan to implement the remedies within ten days, which is extreme speed for such a massive project which requires making architectural sketches, obtaining steel and other materials, and finding workers.
+Now, with all of their boxes checked - formal study completed, a conference held to discuss the issue, higher officials notified and so forth - state engineers finally take steps to correct the issue.
+They understand the urgency and plan to implement the remedies within ten days, which is an extreme speed for such a massive project which requires making architectural sketches, obtaining steel and other materials, and finding workers.

 At this point, Mother Nature intervenes.
 Before dawn, the winds pick up from the southwest.
 As it has before, the Tacoma Narrows bridge begins undulating, or "galloping."
 These are not small waves - some are as high as 5 feet high.
-The wind speed increases after daylight, and reaches 38 miles per hour at 07:30 and 42 mph at 09:30.
+The wind speed increases after daylight and reaches 38 miles per hour at 07:30 and 42 mph at 09:30.
 The chief bridge engineer drives across the bridge at 08:30 and decides that the undulations, while noticeable, are not as large as in some previous instances.

 Professor Farquharson arrives at 09:30 from Seattle and begins filming the bridge for his engineering study, with no notification that anything unusual is in store.
 The undulations are so intense that a college student walks out on the bridge around this time "for a thrill" and to watch a coast guard ship, the Atlanta, pass under it.
 Just before 10:00, the last few vehicles pay their tolls and start driving across.
 At 10:30, the bridge adds a lateral twisting motion to the vertical oscillations.
 The movements seem to feed on each other (resonance), and the undulations reach 28 feet, with the roadway tilting 45 degrees.